LottePitcher/open-source-umbraco-cloud/Readme.md

 1. Fork this repository
 1. Clone locally
 1. Open `OpenSourceTest.sln` in Rider|Visual Studio and start the website project
-1. In the browser click the `Skip restore and open Umbraco` link
+1. In the browser click the `Open Umbraco without restore` link
 1. Log in using `community@umbraco.com` and `community!`
 1. Settings section > Deploy dashboard > press the `Update Umbraco schema from data files` button
 1. Content section > Click ... top-left > select the `Import` option